jiminhsieh/jekyll-clean-dark/_posts/2017-12-08-Emotional-Intelligence-From-Theory-to-Everyday-Practice.md

 > When you're creative and you're trying things that you're going to fail a lot you're going to have disappointment a lot.
 And unless you have those strategies (RULER) to manage those disappointments that creates potential just will not be unleashed.

-Last but not least, Marc Brackett also told about one quote from Aristotle I think it's really worth to write down.
+Marc Brackett also told about the idea behind RULER is one quote from Aristotle I think it's really worth to write down.
+Although, he also explain "*not an original quote, by the way, millennium ago this was said*".

 ![img](https://pbs.twimg.com/media/CIx4FVEWwAMk5o5.jpg)